awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/ddb-item-tracker/README.md

         });
 };
 ```
-- **Report()** - sends an Ajax post request to the '/report' route defined in the **app.js**, which sends an email with a link
+- **Report()** - sends an Ajax post request to the '/request' route  in the **app.js**, which scans the table and gets the items.
+The
-to the Amazon DynamoDB table to a selected user.
+function then iterates through the data table, parses it into a CSV compatible format, and creates the CSV.
+The function then sends an Ajax post request to the '/uploadCSV' route in the **app.js**, which uploads the CSV file to the
+Amazon S3 bucket, then sends an email to the email address selected from the **Manager** dropdown on the **Basic dialog** on the
+**Add** page of the app.
+The email contains a link to the CSV file uploaded to the Amazon S3 bucket.
 ```javascript
 function Report() {
     // Get the email address.